In this issue ...

 Civil War soldiers learned quickly that the easiest way to break a tooth was to eat hardtack.

-throughout the war, and, when received months after being made, were extremely hard.
+The biscuits made of flour with other simple ingredients were issued to Union soldiers throughout the war, and, when received months after being made, were extremely hard.
 So hard, in fact, that soldiers called them “tooth dullers” and “sheet iron crackers.”

 Read more